openresty/lua-resty-websocket/README.markdown

     [ngx.ssl.parse_pem_priv_key](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/ssl.md#parse_pem_priv_key)
     function provided by lua-resty-core.

+* `host`

+    Specifies the value of the `Host` header sent in the handshake request.
+If not provided, the `Host` header will be derived from the hostname/address and port in the connection URI.

+* `server_name`

+    Specifies the server name (SNI) to use when performing the TLS handshake with the server.
+If not provided, the `host` value or the `<host/addr>:<port>` from the connection URI will be used.

 The SSL connection mode (`wss://`) requires at least `ngx_lua` 0.9.11 or OpenResty 1.7.4.1.

 [Back to TOC](#table-of-contents)